jessy1092/coVerbatim/README.md

 coVerbatim
 =============
 Welcome to coVerbatim.
 It is the simple verbatim system.
-Let users coberate to create youtube's verbatim easily.
+Let users cooperate to create youtube's verbatim easily.

 coVerbatim is an open source project.
-Imspire from [hackfoldr-2.0](http://hack.etblue.tw/) and [oTranscribe](http://otranscribe.com/).
+Inspire from [hackfoldr-2.0](http://hack.etblue.tw/) and [oTranscribe](http://otranscribe.com/).

 Thanks [ethercalc](https://ethercalc.org/) support backend.